codelibs/fess-docs/en/setup.rst

 |image23|

-After starting Fess, at the end of console message "Server startup... ' willbe appeared.
+After starting |Fess| , at the end of console message "Server startup... ' willbe appeared.
 If this message is not appeared, check Java environment's validity.